 Today’s consumers are more concerned than ever about the impact their travels have on the environment.
 Indeed, the 2019 Sustainable Travel Report by Booking.com reveals that 71% of global travelers think that travel companies should offer more sustainable travel options.
-Furthermore, when it comes to in-destination experiences, more than half (52%) claim they now alter their behavior to be more sustainable wherever possible.
+Furthermore, when it comes to in-destination experiences, 52% claim they now alter their behavior to be more sustainable wherever possible.
 Fortunately, there are numerous ways to satisfy our wanderlust while ensuring that our hard-earned euros help make the world a better place.
 Just take a look at these destinations around Europe that have won awards in recognition of their commitment to sustainable tourism.

 Go bear watching in Wild Taiga, Finland

 Animal cruelty remains a contentious issue when it comes to tourism throughout Europe and the rest of the world.
 And while there is still a long way to go before many governments implement strict laws to protect wildlife, there are some organizations that are doing things right.
-You can find some of these in Wild Taiga; one of the few areas in Europe where it is possible to see endangered brown bears in their natural environment.
+You can find some of these in Wild Taiga, one of the few areas in Europe where it is possible to see endangered brown bears in their natural environment.
 Located in the northeast of Finland, the spectacular terrain is teeming with wildlife from May to September.
 A guided expedition along the wilderness trails will bring you close to brown bears that have emerged from winter hibernation.
-Along the way, you might also be lucky enough to spot wolves, mooses, reindeer, foxes, and beavers.
+Along the way, you might also be lucky enough to spot wolves, moose, reindeer, foxes, and beavers.
 Needless to say, the photo opportunities are second to none.

 Relax at the Lefay Resort & Spa, Lake Garda, Italy